awslabs/aws-serverless-data-lake-framework/sdlf-utils/ingestion-examples/sqoop/README.md

 #### JDBC and scripts installation

 * To include a new jar add it to the `sdlf-stageX/emr-sqoop-bootstrap/jdbc_jars` folder
+* As per [AWS premium suport](https://aws.amazon.com/premiumsupport/knowledge-center/unknown-dataset-uri-pattern-sqoop-emr/) some sqoop versions may need kite-data-s3-1.1.0.jar.
+Download it and place it in the `sdlf-stageX/emr-sqoop-bootstrap/jdbc_jars` folder
 * Copy the content of the `sdlf-stageX/emr-sqoop-bootstrap` to the artifactory bucket

 #### Cluster and node configuration
 Modify the parameters on the `sdlf-stageX/template.yam` to adjust the number and type of nodes and EMR release version